While research is still in the early stages, some dietary changes may help reduce period symptoms.

 - fortified foods, including some yogurts, juices, and plant-based milk

-Menstruation causes iron levels to dip as a person loses blood.
-This can even contribute to anemia in people with very heavy periods.
+Eating enough iron can help prevent iron deficiencies.
+Menstruation causes iron levels to dip as a person loses blood and can cause anemia in people with very heavy periods.
+According to the

-Just like some foods ease period symptoms, other foods may make them worse.
+Just as some foods may ease period symptoms, others may make them worse.
 These are usually foods that cause inflammation or bloating.

 - foods that cause gas, such as cauliflower or Brussels sprouts